ProgrammerShray/ProgrammerShray/README.md

-- 👋 Hi, I’m @ProgrammerShray
+- 👋 Hi, I’m @ShrayThakur
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning new programming language
 - 💞️ I’m looking to collaborate on ...